born2net/mediaArduino/README.md

 Why Arduino Yun and Node.js
 ---------------------------------------

-Arduino IDE can load a sketch, which is C based code that compiles into machine language and runs in a loop on top of the Arduino Yun Micro Controller.
+Arduino IDE can load and compile sketches, which are C based code base that compiles into machine language and runs in a loop on top of the Arduino Yun Micro Controller (MCU).
-While C is a powerful language, it can be a pain to develop in C and even more of burden to debug.
+While C is a powerful language, it can be a pain to develop in, and even more of burden to debug.

 Say hello to Node.js (http://nodejs.org) Node.js, a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js can process Javascript code right on the Arduino Yun Linux OS.
-That's right, Arduino Yun comes with built in "Linux on a chip" version of OpenWrt (https://openwrt.org)
+That's right, Arduino Yun comes with a built in "Linux on a chip" version of OpenWRT (https://openwrt.org)

 What this means is that you can develop (and even debug) in Javascript on the Arduino Yun, and use a driver called Firmata to translate Javascript commands onto the Arduino Yun micro controller.
 Essentially the Firmata is a wrapper over a serial driver that pushes bytes onto the Micro controller unit (MCU) as well as listens to data coming from the MCU.

-And if you find that you do need to develop something specific in C; you'll be happy to know that we enabled in the Firmata driver an option to send and receive strings.
+And if you find that you do need to develop something specific in C; you'll be happy to know that we have enabled in the Firmata driver an option to send and receive Strings.
 So you can add custom C functions on the Arduino MCU, and invoke them from Javascript, if you need to...

 ------------------------------------------------------------------------